Model theory of Galois actions of torsion Abelian groups: General results about -fields

 \subsection{Pseudo-existentially closed $G$-fields and PAC fields}

 The following notion we learnt from Udi Hrushovski (private communication).
-It originated from our attempts to show that if $G$ has a subgroup isomorphic to $\Zz\times \Zz$, then $G$-TCF does not exist (those attempts will be discussed in Section \ref{secudi}). \begin{definition} A $G$-field $F$ is \emph{pseudo-existentially closed} (abbreviated \emph{p.e.c.}), if for any $G$-field extension $F\subseteq K$ such that the pure field extension $F\subseteq K$ is regular, the $G$-field $F$ is existentially closed in the $G$-field $K$. \end{definition} We would like to point out that if $G=\{1\}$, then p.e.c. $G$-fields are exactly PAC fields, which justifies the choice of the term ``pseudo-existentially closed'' above.
+It originated from our attempts to show that if $G$ has a subgroup isomorphic to $\Zz\times \Zz$, then $G$-TCF does not exist (those attempts will be discussed in Section \ref{secudi}). \begin{definition} A $G$-field $F$ is \emph{pseudo-existentially closed} (abbreviated \emph{p.e.c.}), if for any $G$-field extension $F\subseteq K$ such that the pure field extension $F\subseteq K$ is regular, the $G$-field $F$ is existentially closed in the $G$-field $K$. \end{definition} We would like to point out that if $G=\{1\}$, then p.e.c. $G$-fields are exactly PAC fields (since being PAC is the same as being existentially closed in regular extensions, see \cite[Proposition 11.3.5]{FrJa}), which justifies the choice of the term ``pseudo-existentially closed'' above.
 We will also use in the sequel the abbreviation ``e.c.'' for ``existentially closed''.
 We recall that a $G$-field is \emph{$G$-closed}, if it has no proper algebraic (as pure fields) $G$-field extensions.

-The crucial good property of p.e.c. $G$-fields is the result below, which is clearly false for e. c. $G$-fields (consider $H=\{1\}$).
+The crucial good property of p.e.c. $G$-fields is the result below, which is clearly false for e.c. $G$-fields (consider $H=\{1\}$).
 This result and its proof was pointed out to us by Udi Hrushovski. \begin{prop} Suppose that $M$ is a p.e.c. $G$-field and $H\leqslant G$.
 Then $M$ is a p.e.c. $H$-field as well. \end{prop} \begin{proof} Assume that $F$ is a $G$-field and $F\subseteq K$ is an $H$-field extension, which is regular (as an extension of pure fields).
 To conclude the proof, it is enough to construct a field extension of $K\subseteq L$ and an action of $G$ on $L$ such that $F\subseteq L$ is a $G$-field extension and $K\subseteq L$ is an $H$-field extension.

 Let $W$ of be a set of representatives for $G/H$ such that $1\in W$.
 For each $r\in W$ we fix a set $rK$ such that: \begin{enumerate} \item[(i)] $1K=K$;

 \item[(ii)] for all $r,r'\in W$, if $r\neq r'$, then $rK\cap r'K=F$;